SharePoint/sp-dev-docs/docs/apis/webhooks/webhooks-reference-implementation.md

 }
 ```

-When making a call to SharePoint you need to provide authentication information and in this case you're using a **Bearer** authentication header with an **access token**.
+When making a call to SharePoint, you need to provide authentication information and in this case you're using a **Bearer** authentication header with an **access token**.
 To obtain the access token, intercept the token via an **ExecutingWebRequest** event handler:

 ```cs
 ClientContext cc = null;